This guide will help you to classify footwear correctly for the purposes of the Tariff.

 This group of materials also includes leather coated with pigmented paint or lacquer to give a metallic sheen.
 These paints and lacquers consist of pigments like mica, silica and similar flakes in a binding substance like vegetable oil that dries and hardens, or plastic.
 Leather treated like this is known as 'imitation metallised leather'.

-Patent laminated leather is leather coated with a sheet of pre-formed plastic thicker than 0.15 millimetres but less than half the total thickness of the finished material.
+Patent laminated leather is leather coated with a sheet of pre-formed plastic thicker than 0.15 millimeters but less than half the total thickness of the finished material.
 It has the same mirror-like finish as patent leather and is sometimes known as 'patent coated leather'.

 This group of materials also includes leather coated with metal powder or leaf - for example silver, gold or aluminium.

-Footwear parts classified under heading code 6406 include:
+Footwear parts classified under heading code 6406 include

-- Parts of uppers, like toe caps and vamps, that aren't attached to an outer sole.
+- parts of uppers, like toe caps and vamps, that aren't attached to an outer sole.
 They can be stitched, glued or attached in some other way to an inner or middle sole, or insole.

-- Pieces of leather that have been cut approximately to the shape of an upper.
+- pieces of leather that have been cut approximately to the shape of an upper

-- Stiffeners - these are pieces of hard material like plastic that are inserted into a shoe or boot between the heel or toe section and its reinforcement or lining.
+- stiffeners - these are pieces of hard material like plastic that are inserted into a shoe or boot between the heel or toe section and its reinforcement or lining.
 They're designed to give these areas greater strength and rigidity.

-- Inner and middle soles, and outer soles with no other shoe parts attached to them.
+- inner and middle soles, and outer soles with no other shoe parts attached to them.
 If an outer sole does have another shoe part attached, it's treated as a complete item of footwear and classified according to the material from which the outer sole and shoe part are made.

-- Arch supports and insoles.
+- arch supports and insoles

-- Heels - these can be any type and made of any material.
+- heels - these can be any type and made of any material.
 They could be designed to be glued, nailed, or screwed on.
 Heel parts, like top pieces, are also included.

-- Studs, spikes and other similar items for sports footwear.
+- studs, spikes and other similar items for sports footwear

 Two or more footwear parts assembled together are also classified under heading code 6406 as long as they don't essentially form a completed item of footwear.
 This is the case whether they're attached to an inner sole or not.

 Fittings that can be worn inside footwear are also classified as footwear parts under heading code 6406.
-These include:
+These include

 - removable insoles